-- The ability to detect droplets \geq 100 micrometers in diameter of neat agent; - Eye readable results; - A maximum total detection time of less than one minute; - No sample preparation and shall include no additional equipment to support sample introduction to the tape; - The same adhesive capabilities as the currently fielded M9 tape.
-The incorporated adhesive formulation must not affect the detection or classification of the CWA; - The paper and adhesive not affected by water; - Shelf life of at least 6 years (threshold) and 10 years (objective), packaged and stored in uncontrolled conditions.
-Reference MIL-STD-810, ASTM F1980-02, ISO 9001:2015, and ISO 17025 for standards and accreditation to support shelf life testing; and - A commercialization strategy identified for mass production.
+- The ability to detect droplets ≥ 100 micrometers in diameter of neat agent; - Eye readable results; - A maximum total detection time of less than one minute; - No sample preparation and shall include no additional equipment to support sample introduction to the tape; - The same adhesive capabilities as the currently fielded M9 tape.
+The incorporated adhesive formulation must not affect the detection or classification of the CWA;

+- The paper and adhesive not affected by water; - Shelf life of at least 6 years (threshold) and 10 years (objective) packaged and stored in uncontrolled conditions.
+Reference MIL-STD-810, ASTM F1980-02, ISO 9001:2015, and ISO 17025 for standards and accreditation to support shelf life testing; - A commercialization strategy identified for mass production; - A fast enough color change so that a user can see that a threat is present within one minute and will be able to see what threat class is present within five minutes; - Have an operational life of at least 24 hours (threshold), and is preferred to have an operational life of up to 1 week (objective) to allow the tape to be left in place for passive detection.